 Aside from its creativity and ingenuity when it comes to working, you’ll also be impressed with the immense amount of mannerism that the people of Mexico exhibit not only to the tourists but to each other.

-You enter an Uber, and the Uber driver actually introduces themselves and ends with “para servirle” (to serve you).
+You get into an Uber, and the Uber driver actually introduces themselves and ends with “para servirle” (to serve you).

 You enter a store or a museum and the employees greet you with a genuine smile and greet you formally, You walk around in public, and people offer their help and guidance if you’re looking a bit lost – and actually mean it.